-Marist College students, faculty, and staff may request a medical or religious exemption from the COVID-19 vaccine requirement for Academic Year 2022- 2023 on a rolling basis until August 1, 2022.
-Individuals admitted to the College after August 1, 2022 must submit exemption requests within 15 days of registration.
+Marist College students, faculty, and staff may request a medical or religious exemption from the COVID-19 vaccine requirement for Spring 2023 semester on a rolling basis from November 15, 2022 - December 15, 2022.
+Individuals admitted to the College after December 15, 2022 must submit exemption requests within 15 days of registration.

 Generally, the College will review and notify individuals of the outcome of their request within 10 business days of submission.
 Please note, the timeline for notification may vary depending on volume.

 - May be granted if a licensed physician, licensed nurse practitioner, licensed midwife (caring for a pregnant student) or licensed physician assistant certifies in writing that such vaccination may be detrimental to the individual’s health or is otherwise medically contraindicated.

 - Must include a statement indicating which vaccine may be detrimental, including a detailed explanation of the valid medical basis for such determination, and the length of time for which it may be detrimental.

 - Must be submitted separately for each vaccine from which they request a medical exemption.

 - Will be in effect for the academic year for which the exemption is submitted.

 - May be granted if an individual, or a minor student’s parent or guardian, certifies in writing that they hold genuine and sincere religious beliefs which are contrary to the practice of immunization.